-- Objective 1 needs to be updated to reflect recent growth.
+- The objective targeting complex sentences needs to be updated to reflect recent growth.
 Revised: The CLIENT will improve use of complex sentences such that 50% of utterances on an end of term language sample contain at least two verb phrases (former criterion: 30%). - The CLIENT has not improved his use of third person singular for the past 3 weeks using a cloze task format; thus, support will be increased using forced choice for at least 2 weeks and then will reassess. - The CLIENT seems distracted when Play Doh is used for expressive language tasks; in future weeks, tactile activities will be avoided when targeting expressive goals.

-Example SOAP Note
+Example SLP SOAP Note